CityofToronto/bdit_data-sources/weather/README.md

 ## Forecast Data

 Forecast Data is inserted into `weather.prediction_daily` on a daily basis from Environment Canada's [Local Forecast website](https://weather.gc.ca/city/pages/on-143_metric_e.html).
 Location is set as Toronto, ON with `s0000458` station_id.
 Every day we pull forecast data for tomorrow and 4 days in the future (e.g. If today is Monday, we will pull in data for Tuesday to Saturday).
 Since past forecast data is not being stored in Environment Canada, this task cannot be backfilled.
 Thus, we pull 5 future days to limit the chance of not having any data for days when the pipeline fails.
-Note: on 2024-06-05, the prediction pull time was switched from 10:30AM to 8:30PM to align better with next-day travel decision making.

 ### Table Structure
 | Column name        | Description                                                       | example                                                            |